jlsuarezs/MBPlacePickerController/README.md

 Getting Started
 ---
 You'll need to find the `MBPlacePickerController` subfolder in the repository and add it to your project.
-CocoaPods support is not available *yet*.
+CocoaPods support is experimental, with the following line:

+	pod 'MBPlacePickerController', '~>2.2.0'

 Dependencies
 ---
 `MBPlacePickerController` was built in Objective-C with the iOS 7 SDK, ARC, and Core Location.
-As of version 2.0.0, MBPlacePickerController requires the iOS 8 SDK.
-For iOS 7, use the 1.0.6 release.
+As of version 2.2.0, MBPlacePickerController requires the iOS 8 SDK, but will work with iOS 7.
+(The 2.0.0 release was not comptible with iOS 7.
+Earlier and later releases are.)

-**Note:** There's also a copy of another library I'm working on, called `CRLCoreLib`, but that's a standalone and included for your use.
-Don't worry about that.
-I'm noting it here because that library may ship seperately in the future.

 Relevant Files
 ---